prebid/prebid.github.io/dev-docs/conditional-ad-units.md

 {% endhighlight %}

-Here, labels are applied for each of the 3 screen sizes that can later be used in conditional AdUnit logic.
+In the above `sizeConfig`, labels are applied for each of the 3 screen sizes that can later be used in conditional ad unit logic.
+Now you need to label your AdUnits to match.
 For example:

 {% highlight js %}